 What You Need to Know Before Visiting Germany’s Christmas Markets

-1. The Christmas markets start on different days.
+1. The Christmas markets in Germany start on different days.

 Christmas markets typically run in accordance with the Advent calendar, usually beginning the first Sunday of Advent (usually that last weekend of November) and ending just before or just after Christmas day (although most end on Christmas eve).
 I expected most to open the Sunday after America’s Thanksgiving, but was pleasantly surprised to find most opened the day after Thanksgiving (November 27) or sooner.
 This calendar is very helpful.